/ Intelligent Design

 effectively we can use its power.
 So when we finally do figure

-out who or what made us, that will not come to us as some big
+out who or what made us, it will not come to us as some big

 surprise, because after all, we have brains."